Please change to our global website

 Share this article

 Do you get nervous during turbulence when flying?
 It can be quite unsettling, especially if you’re not used to it.
+Feeling nervous during turbulence is completely normal and experienced by many travellers.
 Some people find it thrilling, while others feel anxious.

 What is fear of turbulence?